qTip2/qTip2/docs/position.md

 ```

 ### Notes
+* By default all tooltips are appended to the *document.body element*
 * If the containing element has overflow set to anything other than "visible" this will confine the qTip's visibility to the containers boundaries.

-## position.viewport: false
+## position.viewport

 ### Values
-jQuery([ ]), true, false
+jQuery([ ]), true, false *(Default: false)*

 ### Overview
 Determines the viewport used to keep the tooltip visible i.e. the element whose boundaries the tooltip must stay visible within at all times if possible.
-If <b>true</b> it's value will be inherited from the [position.container](#container) property.
+If **true** it's value will be inherited from the [position.container](#positioncontainer) property.

 ### Examples
 Make a tooltip that will attempt to stay within the window viewport, adjusting the positioning corners as needed: